Qaggbgbgb/su25-team6/Game Platform SRS.md

 #### 3.2.3 Reliability
-Specify the factors required to establish the required reliability of the software system at time of delivery.

 User must be able experience minimal errors.
 User must be able experience a fast platform.
 User must have a secure experience.

 #### 3.2.4 Availability
-Specify the factors required to guarantee a defined availability level for the entire system such as checkpoint, recovery, and restart.

 Product prototype must be completed by the 29th of May.
 Product backend api must be completed by the 5th of June.
 Product must be completec by the 18th of June.

 #### 3.2.5 Compliance
-Specify the requirements derived from existing standards or regulations

 User must experience a safe evironment in chat.
 User must be notified if personal information is exposed.

 #### 3.2.6 Cost
-Specify monetary cost of the software product.

 The product will be free to make(with the exception of pre-existing hardware).
 The software will be available to use for free.

 #### 3.2.7 Deadline
-Specify schedule for delivery of the software product.

 User must have access to the product by June 18.